BLimmie/eyewire_validator/README.md

   <img src="https://github.com/BLimmie/eyewire_validator/blob/master/images/iou.png?raw=true" width="32%" title="" />
 </p>

 These distributions show that there are very few tasks where lwunet scores near 0.
 The scales of these graphs can be misleading, but less than 0.1% of data points have a recall below 0.95.
 The IOU distribution is a combination of precision and recall.
 Overall, the model is very accurate.
+There are a handful of tasks that have a seed but an empty GT as they were removed for being mergers.
+There are very few of these in the dataset, so they are left in for dataset noise, and they result in precisions of 0.

 #### Seedless Distribution